ammiratafabiano/food-recipes/README.md

 [DEMO](http://recipes.ammiratafabiano.dev)

-Welcome to Food Recipes, your go-to solution for managing recipes, planning weekly meals, and generating shopping lists automatically.
+Welcome to Food Recipes, a Ionic 6 app for managing recipes, planning weekly meals, and generating shopping lists automatically.
+Backend is provided by Supabase.

 ## Features